 The Fund may agree to purchase securities from financial institutions subject to the seller's agreement to repurchase them at an agreed-upon time and price.
 The repurchase price under repurchase agreements generally equals the price paid by the Fund plus interest negotiated on the basis of current short-term rates (which may be more or less than the rate on the securities underlying the repurchase agreement).
 The financial institutions with whom the Fund may enter into repurchase agreements will be banks and broker/dealers which the Adviser considers creditworthy pursuant to criteria approved by the Board.
 The Adviser will consider, among other things, whether a repurchase obligation of a seller involves minimal credit risk to the Fund in determining whether to have the Fund enter into a repurchase agreement.
 The seller under a repurchase agreement will be required to maintain the value of the securities subject to the agreement at not less than the repurchase price plus accrued interest.
 The Adviser will mark to market daily the value of the securities and will, if necessary, require the seller to maintain additional securities, to ensure that the value is not less than the repurchase price.
 Default by or bankruptcy of the seller would, however, expose the Fund to a possible loss because of adverse market action or delays in connection with the disposition of the underlying obligations.
-The Company's custodian will hold securities subject to repurchase agreements in the Fund and the repurchase agreements in the Fund and the repurchase agreements in the repurchase agreements are considered to be loans by the Fund under the 1940 Act.
+The Company's custodian will hold securities subject to repurchase agreements in the Federal Reserve/Treasury book-entry system or by another authorized securities depository.
+Repurchase agreements are considered to be loans by the Fund under the 1940 Act.